DIAGNijmegen/website-content/content/pages/projects/ai4h_msc_nash.md

 ## Results
 ### Segmentation
 To evaluate the segmentation models the DICE and IOU scores have been used.
 The table below shows the performance of both models after post-processing.
-The results for each relevant feature has been shown with the overall score.
+The results for each relevant feature have been shown with the overall score.
 The metrics have been calculated on 2 different annotated WSIs.

 | | Steatosis | Inflammation | Portal Area's | Liver tissue | Overall |
 |-----|-----|-----|-----|-----|-----|